-WASHINGTON D.C., DC — Less than one week after Ohio Sen. Rob Portman announced he will not seek reelection to the United States Senate once his term is up in 2022, several prominent figures in Ohio politics have already excluded themselves from the running.
+WASHINGTON D.C., DC — Months after Ohio's Rob Portman announced he will not seek reelection to the United States Senate once his term is up in 2022, several prominent figures in Ohio politics have already put themselves in or taken themselves out of the race to succeed him.

-Democrats and Republicans are both vying for the seat, with several names discussed including U.S. Rep. Jim Jordan, former Ohio State University football coach Jim Tressel, and former Ohio Department of Health Director Dr. Amy Acton.
+Democrats and Republicans are both vying for the seat, with several early names discussed including U.S. Rep. Jim Jordan, former Ohio Department of Health Director Dr. Amy Acton, and even former Ohio State University football coach Jim Tressel.
+However, all three declined to run, making the landscape a bit murkier.

 Former Ohio GOP Chairwoman Jane Timken